Journal of Biomedical Science

 The Journal of Biomedical Science is a peer-reviewed medical journal that covers all aspects of basic medical sciences.
-It was established in 1994 and initially published by Springer Science+Business Media.
+It was established in 1994 by Chang Chuan-chiung and initially published by Springer Science+Business Media.
 Since 2009 it has been published by BioMed Central, after which it became open access.
 Originally the journal was published quarterly, before changing its frequency to bimonthly in 1996.
-The editor-in-chief is Wen-Chang Chang (Taipei Medical University).
+The editor-in-chief is Chang Wen-chang (Taipei Medical University).

 The journal was the first international journal in biomedical science to be operated by a Taiwanese team.

 Abstracting and indexing

 The journal is abstracted and indexed in:

 According to the Journal Citation Reports, the journal has a 2020 impact factor of 8.410.